mayur-mahajan-04/attendece/README.md

 ---

 **Note**: This is a complete, production-ready attendance management system with all core features implemented.
-The system includes proper security measures, error handling, and user-friendly interfaces for all user roles.
+The system includes proper security measures, error handling, and user-friendly interfaces for all user roles.#   a t t e n d e c e  
+ 